-San Juan Puerto Rico is such a great port stop — you are right in the middle of Old San Juan and it’s a very easy access point for sight-seeing, shopping, good eats and of course exploring the culture — all within walking distance.
+San Juan Puerto Rico is such a great port stop — you are right in the middle of Old San Juan, and it’s a very accessible access point for sight-seeing, shopping, good eats and of course exploring the culture — all within walking distance.

-This itinerary is focused towards someone travelling by cruise ship because that’s how we normally travel to San Juan.
-But, this tour is easily adaptable to anyone who is on a time crunch and only has one single day to explore this historic city.
+This itinerary is focused towards someone travelling by cruise ship because that’s how we usually go to San Juan.
+But, this tour is adaptable to anyone who is in a time crunch and only has one single day to explore this historic city.

 Map for One Day in San Juan Puerto Rico

 Your cruise ship will likely be docked at this location.
 Once you leave the ship to spend some time on the water’s edge, there are shaded benches along the way as well as a nice breeze.
 Continue over the bridge to the park.